EmergentOrder/onnx-scala/README.md

 ### Example execution
 The most extensive working example at the moment is `zio/src/main/scala/NCFZIO.scala`, an implementation of Neural Collaborative Filtering, although you currently need to provide your own model file to load params from at `zio/.jvm/src/main/resources/NCF.onnx`.

-This example provides full model execution via the `fullNCF` method and fine-grained execution via the `fineNCF` method.
+This example provides full model execution via the `fullNCF` method, while an example of fine-grained execution can be found at `zio/src/main/scala/NCFZIOFine.scala` in the `fineNCF` method.

 To run it, use:
 ```